 What is Focus Pocus

 Focus Pocus is a game with benefits!
-It is played for fun, on your own, or against a friend.
-The game was designed to provide an environment to practice skills such as attention, relaxation, impulse-control and memory.
+It is played for fun and was designed to provide an environment to practice skills such as attention, relaxation, impulse-control and memory.
 Train to develop “powers” by mastering the 12 engaging mini-games.
 These powers help you battle the evil necromancer, and also may help improve behaviour and academic outcomes!
 See game play here.

 In training mode, rewards and incentives are provided so that achievements and outcomes can be monitored and reported in FocusIn.
 All performance and EEG data is recorded for use in the daily and end-of-training reports shown in FocusIn.
 The difficulty level of the games is adaptive, adjusting game-by-game to the performance of the child – the goal is improvement.

-Focus Pocus uses live brain electrical activity (i.e. EEG) from the NeuroSky MindWave portable EEG device, with some games controlled directly by brain power and control.
+Focus Pocus uses live brain electrical activity (i.e. EEG) from the NeuroSky MindWave (and other) portable EEG device, with some games controlled directly by brain power and control.

 Focus Pocus is based on IP licensed by NeuroCog from the University of Wollongong, Australia